Damage (1992 film): Box office

 The film was released in the United States on 23 December 1992 and grossed $140,777 in four theatres in its first five days.
 It went on to gross $7,532,911 in the US and Canada.
 The film grossed £1,865,371 in the United Kingdom.
 Outside of the United States it grossed over $23 million, for a worldwide total of over $31 million.

 Awards and nominations

-2022 adaptation
+Netflix adaptation

-In March 2022, it was announced that a second adaption of Damage was set to be developed for Netflix in the form of an original three-part limited series.
-It is produced by France's Gaumont Film Company and Moonage Pictures in the UK.
-It has been confirmed that the cast will include Richard Armitage as William (originally Stephen), Charlie Murphy as Anna, Indira Varma as Ingrid, and Rish Shah as Martyn, while Pippa Bennett-Warner will also feature in cast.
+In March 2022, it was announced that a second adaptation of Damage was set to be developed for Netflix in the form of an original four-part limited series.
+It is produced by France's Gaumont and Moonage Pictures in the UK.
+It has been confirmed that the cast will include Richard Armitage as William (originally Stephen), Charlie Murphy as Anna, Indira Varma as Ingrid, and Rish Shah as Jay (originally Martyn), while Pippa Bennett-Warner will also feature in cast.
 The series will be written by Morgan Lloyd-Malcolm and Benji Walters, with Glenn Leyburn and Lisa Barros D'Sa directing.
 Matthew Read, Frith Triplady and Alison Jackson will serve as executive producers.
+The miniseries, titled Obsession, was released on 13 April 2023 and received universally negative reviews from critics and audiences.